Skip to main content Skip to footer

 General

-One of the substantial tasks of the Human Rights Officer is to monitor the adequacy and effectiveness of risk management under the obligations of the German Act on Corporate Due Diligence Obligations in Supply Chains (known as the Lieferkettensorgfaltspflichtengesetz, abbreviated as LkSG) carrying out the function provided by § 4 (3) LkSG, thus exercising risk-based controls.
+One of the substantial tasks of the Human Rights Officer is to monitor the adequacy and effectiveness of risk management under the obligations of the German Supply Chain Due Diligence Act (known as the "Lieferkettensorgfaltspflichtengesetz", abbreviated as LkSG) carrying out the function provided by § 4(3) LkSG, thus exercising risk-based controls.

 The adherence to these obligations applies both to the Volkswagen Group's own business as well as to its supply chain.
-This supply chain, consisting of direct and indirect suppliers, is both complex and globally spread out due to the diversity of the Volkswagen Group’s products.
+This supply chain, consisting of direct and indirect suppliers, is both complex and globally spread out due to the diversity of Volkswagen Group's products.

-In 2024, we have again prioritised a focal area in the collaboration with external stakeholders.
-We support the German Federal government’s National Action Plan (NAP), Business & Human Rights.
+In 2025, we have again prioritised a focal area in the collaboration with external stakeholders.
+We support the German Federal government's National Action Plan (NAP), Business & Human Rights.
 Specifically, since 2020 we have been active participants in the Business & Human Rights dialogue of the automotive industry under the aegis of the German Federal Ministry of Labour and Social Affairs (BMAS).
-We will continue this dialogue in 2025.
+We will continue this dialogue in 2026.
 Combating modern slavery also plays an important role here.

 Following a five-year break, the Volkswagen Group rejoined the UN Global Compact, the largest worldwide initiative for sustainable corporate governance, in 2021 and has been involved in national and international initiatives.
 We also provide regular reports on how we implement the ten principles of the UN Global Compact in our business practices at group level.
-You can find our most recent progress report on the UN Global Compact website3.
+You can find our most recent progress report on the UN Global Compact website.

-Volkswagen Financial Services Code of Conduct 4
+Volkswagen Financial Services Code of Conduct

-Volkswagen Financial Services updated its Code of Conduct in January 2024.
+Volkswagen Financial Services updated its Code of Conduct in October 2024.
 The content of the Code of Conduct is the same in all brands and companies.
 It embodies the ethical principles of the Volkswagen Group and is based on common values, with a focus on honesty, integrity, compliance and ethical behaviour as well as on the subject of responsibility.
 The Code of Conduct helps employees observe existing company rules at their workplace, as business partners and as members of society, providing them with practical guidance, assistance and advice.
 The rejection of all forms of modern slavery and human trafficking is an integral part of the Volkswagen Group Code of Conduct.
 In addition, we base our actions on the principles of the UN Global Compact, the OECD Guidelines for Multinational Enterprises and the requirements of the International Labour Organisation (ILO), as set out in our Social Charta.

 No forced labour

-Volkswagen Financial Services and the Volkswagen Group rejects forced labour and all forms of modern slavery including human trafficking.
+Volkswagen Financial Services and the Volkswagen Group reject forced labour and all forms of modern slavery including human trafficking.
 This includes, in particular, work carried out involuntarily by people due to intimidation, penalty or threat of being disadvantaged (e.g., debt slavery or involuntary prison labour).
 Employment relationships are based on voluntary participation and can be terminated at any time by the employees of their own free will and within a reasonable period of notice.

-The Code of Conduct is available at all times to all employees on the Intranet and also to third parties on the Internet and is continuously communicated in digital and print media as well as at internal company events.
+The Code of Conduct is available to all employees on the Intranet and also to third parties on the Internet at all times and is continuously communicated in digital and print media as well as at internal company events.
 Regular training on the Code of Conduct is mandatory for all employees, regardless of hierarchical level.
 Additionally, members of the senior management confirm their knowledge and responsibility with regard to the Code of Conduct each year following a risk-based approach.

 The Volkswagen Group has also specially formulated the Code of Conduct for Business Partners.
-This details the Group’s expectations regarding the attitude and conduct of business partners in their corporate activities, particularly with regard to suppliers and sales partners.
+This details the Group's expectations regarding the attitude and conduct of business partners in their corporate activities, particularly with regard to suppliers and sales partners.
 The requirements are regarded as the basis for successfully shaping the business relationship between the Volkswagen Group, Volkswagen Financial Services and its partners.
 They include observance of human rights, such as the prohibition of child labour, human trafficking and slavery, as well as ensuring environmental protection and preventing corruption.
-The requirements for business partners were revised in 2023 and amended to include the requirements of the German Act on Corporate Due Diligence Obligations in Supply Chains.

 Risk analysis

 Matters such as risk assessments regarding human rights can be recorded in the established Risk Management and Internal Control System (ICS) processes by the key Group areas and companies.
 Material business risks are regularly recorded, assessed and followed up with the required countermeasures as part of the quarterly risk process.
 Control activities are carried out within the annual standard ICS process to minimise litigation risks in material business processes at the Volkswagen Group and are tested for their effectiveness.
 A standardised risk catalogue is used for this which includes clearly defined control targets.
 These activities include checks on the specific content of agreements (incl. requirements regarding human rights) in the supply chain and compliance with legal and in-house specifications regarding human rights in the standard ICS.
-Reports are sent to the brand and Group boards of management and the Audit Committee on a quarterly and annual basis or when the need arises.
-These reports can also contain risks and material weaknesses in the area of human rights if the degree of materiality for reporting is met.
+Reports are sent to the brand and Group boards of management and the audit committee on a quarterly and annual basis or when the need arises.
+These reports can also contain risks and material weaknesses in the area of human rights if the materiality degree for reporting is met.

 Qualification of employees